openhab/openhab-addons/addons/binding/org.openhab.binding.opendaikin/README.md

 ## Thing Configuration

 * host - The hostname of the Daikin air conditioner.
 Typically you'd use an IP address such as `192.168.0.5` for this field.
-* refresh - The frequency with which to refresh information from the Daikin air conditioner specified in milliseconds.
+* refresh - The frequency with which to refresh information from the Daikin air conditioner specified in seconds.
 Defaults to 60 seconds.

 ## Channels